Most Investors Run Blind

 Lead Manager Tracker

 The lead manager is the bridge between your callers and your closers.
-If this tab shows low conversion from lead to appointment, the problem is follow-up speed or qualification quality.
+Sent to Acquisitions is the number that matters.
+If dials are high but Sent to AQS is low, the problem is follow-up speed or qualification quality.
+If the conversation rate drops below 15%, the list or the numbers are the issue.

 Transactions